 What form(s) does this medication come in?

-Each blue, film-coated tablet contains naproxen sodium 275 mg.
+Each blue, film-coated tablet contains 275 mg of naproxen sodium.
 Nonmedicinal ingredients: colloidal silicon dioxide, FD&C Blue No. 2, hydroxypropyl methylcellulose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polysorbate 80, povidone, sodium lauryl sulfate, sodium starch glycolate, and titanium dioxide.
 This medication does not contain gluten or tartrazine.

 Teva-Naprox Sodium DS

-Each blue, oval-shaped, film-coated tablet, with white cores, engraved "novo" on one side and "550" on the other, contains naproxen sodium 550 mg.
+Each blue, oval, film-coated tablet, with white cores, engraved "novo" on one side and "550" on the other, contains 550 mg of naproxen sodium.
 Nonmedicinal ingredients: colloidal silicon dioxide, FD&C Blue No. 2, hydroxypropyl methylcellulose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polysorbate 80, povidone, sodium lauryl sulfate, sodium starch glycolate, and titanium dioxide.
 This medication does not contain gluten or tartrazine.

 Who should NOT take this medication?